xi72yow/DEBIAN-GX/readme.md

 ## Waht is DEB-GX

 DEB GX short for (Debian Gnome xi72yow) is an pre configured Debian System with Gnome Desktop.
-This Debian Spin is ready to Work an Fun.
+This Debian Spin is ready to work with and then entertain the user.
 If you are interested see this Video (soon) or try it by yourself.

 ## Usage